triplemcoder14/init-container/README.md

 ## Init Container
 This repository creates a docker image that is used as an init container for your  microservices.
-It's goal is to initialize a directory that will be used as the APP_SERVICE_CONFIG directory.
+It's goal is to initialize a directory that will be used as the APP_SETTINGS directory.

 The content of that directory will be downloaded from an S3 compressed file